Honghao-Du/RAS-mapping-environment/README.md

     Honghao Du: Drive and control robots and sensors.
 Mapping in the slam.

-    Wei Zhou: (update later)
+    Wei Zhou: Map data record and preprocessed data.

-    Bintao Tian: (update later)
+    Bintao Tian: Run the rplidar in the slam.
+Mapping algorithm.

     Aklilu Gebremariam: (update later)

-8. Work packages (how is the work going to be divided among team members and in time), with tentative project schedule.
+8. Work packages, with tentative project schedule.

-    *Explain how the different tasks are divided and who is taking charge of each part (roughly).
-These should be more fine-grained than the previous section.
-Include a simple Gantt chart*
+    Menbers update each other regularly on their work progress, and hold regular offilne meetings at least once a fortnight for project progress review and outlook.
+The initial deployment of rplidar and mapping algorithms on top of slam will be completed within two weeks.
+It spends on data anaylsis and processing, and the remaining time is spent on algorithm optimization.

 9. Description of final experiment or demonstration